ByronStar/hfg-programming/homeworks/student/README.md

     root directory           administrative files and the more important all the .html files (our documents)
     |- css directory         stylesheet files for look and feel of our documents
     |- img directory         images of various types
+    |- data directory        data files to be processed by our javascript programs
     |- js directory          javascript files for the actual programming
     |- lib directory         javascript library files from others with ready-made functionality